d3lta-v/asclepius/README.md

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

+## Database design and security

+This application uses Firebase Cloud Firestore.
+The security of the database is handled entirely in the server as per Firebase's design.
+Some basic principals applies:

+1. Temperature records are r/w by owner + admin ONLY.
+2. Mapping are r/w by admin ONLY.
+3. Database is NOT to be publically read.

 ## Building and running in production mode

 To create an optimised version of the app: